 Talk with your doctor about possible side effects for each specific medication and how they can be managed.

 Immunotherapy, also called biologic therapy, is designed to boost the body's natural defenses to fight cancer.
 It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.

-Interleukin-2 (IL-2, Proleukin) is a type of immunotherapy that has been used to treat later-stage kidney cancer.
-It is a cellular hormone called a cytokine that is produced by white blood cells.
+Interleukin-2 (IL-2, Proleukin).
+IL-2 is a type of immunotherapy that has been used to treat later-stage kidney cancer.
+It is a cytokine, which is a protein produced by white blood cells.
 It is important in immune system function, including the destruction of tumor cells.

-Alpha-interferon is another type of immunotherapy used to treat kidney cancer that has spread.
+Alpha-interferon.
+Alpha-interferon is used to treat kidney cancer that has spread.
 Interferon appears to change the proteins on the surface of cancer cells and slow their growth.
 Although it has not proven to be as beneficial as IL-2, alpha-interferon has been shown to lengthen lives when compared with an older treatment called megestrol acetate (Megace).

-Although chemotherapy is useful for treating most types of cancer, kidney cancer is often resistant to chemotherapy.
-However, researchers continue to study new drugs and new combinations of drugs.
-For some patients, the combination of gemcitabine (Gemzar) with capecitabine (Xeloda) or fluorouracil (5-FU, Adrucil) will temporarily shrink a tumor.
+Although chemotherapy is useful for treating many types of cancer, most cases of kidney cancer are resistant to chemotherapy.
+Researchers continue to study new drugs and new combinations of drugs.
+For some patients, the combination of gemcitabine (Gemzar) with capecitabine (Xeloda) or fluorouracil (5-FU) will temporarily shrink a tumor.

 It is important to remember that transitional cell carcinoma, also called urothelial carcinoma, and Wilms tumor are much more likely to be successfully treated with chemotherapy.

 The side effects of chemotherapy depend on the individual and the dose used, but can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away after treatment is finished.